macawai/macawai.github.io/_posts/2016-10-20-ms-speech-human-parity.md

   - crazydragon-news-feature
 ---

-Word Error Rate (WER) down to 5.9 by the team at Microsoft (about equal to human transcription error rates of the same conversation) using their open source [Computational Network Toolkit](https://www.cntk.ai/).
+Word Error Rate (WER) on the industry standard Switchboard task down to 5.9 by the team at Microsoft (about equal to human transcription error rates of the same conversation) using their open source [Computational Network Toolkit](https://www.cntk.ai/).